How much rental income will the banks accept?

 Apply for an investment loan now!

-We are mortgage brokers that specialise in finding solutions for people who’re in situations that are outside of the box, and for investors that earn rental income that is difficult to prove or does not meet standard guidelines.
+We are mortgage brokers that specialise in finding solutions for people who are in situations that are outside of the box, and for investors that earn rental income that’s difficult to prove or doesn’t meet standard guidelines.